Find curated resources on diversity, equity, and inclusion.

 The Connecticut Council for Philanthropy and other philanthropy serving organizations (PSOs) from across the country, collectively the Associations Advancing Equitable Evaluation Practices (“AAEEP”), have joined together to issue a joint statement announcing our commitment to advance the learning and practice of equitable evaluation among our members.
 We believe that doing so supports the important equity-focused work to which many of our members are already committed, optimizes philanthropy’s benefit to society, and promotes the knowledge sharing, and relationship building necessary to advance equitable evaluation in the philanthropic sector.
 Read the full statement here.

-We recently hosted a webinar with our partners, Evaluation as a Tool for Equity – A Primer on Equitable Evaluation.
-The webinar, which provides background on evaluation’s historical role in philanthropy alongside the principles of equitable evaluation, can be viewed online.
+- Evaluation as a Tool for Equity – A Primer on Equitable Evaluation: The webinar, which provides background on evaluation’s historical role in philanthropy alongside the principles of equitable evaluation, can be viewed online.

 D5 Coalition is a five-year coalition to advance philanthropy’s diversity, equity, and inclusion.
 D5 builds on the achievements and lessons of many in the field.
 The decades-long work of affinity groups and other partners on diversity issues are essential building blocks of D5′s work going forward.
 D5’s ultimate goal: By bringing new voices and expertise to the table, we have the potential to make foundations more effective at advancing the common good.
 Diversity and inclusion can help foundations better identify creative solutions to our internal challenges and to those faced by the communities we serve.